 With 29,751 km of coast and 6,852 islands, anyone would guess there should be some decent diving somewhere in Japan.
 Indeed, there is, and it is incredible.
 However, it has remained so far out of the radar of international dive travellers for one main reason: the language barrier.
 The Japanese scuba diving community is big and active, there are many clubs all around Japan, but almost none of them can offer service in English, and if you cannot listen to a dive briefing in Japanese, game over.
 The only exception would be Okinawa, which started to make a name for itself internationally as the best diving destination in Japan.
 The tropical archipelago is 640 km south of mainland Japan, and there you can find dive centres with English-speaking divemasters and instructors.
 For historical reasons, Okinawa is still the home of an American military base.
 However, what if you are planning a trip to Tokyo, Kyoto or Osaka and want to dive on the way as a dedicated world adventure diver?

-About 2 years ago I found the blog of Bonnie: Rising Bubbles.
+About 2 years ago I found Bonnie’s blog Rising Bubbles.
 Half British, half Japanese, she has lived in Tokyo for 11 years and did an amazing job at documenting scuba diving in Japan.
 Through our shared interests, we introduced ourselves to each other online.
 When she learnt I was coming to Japan, she kindly put me in touch with Ben of Dive Zone Tokyo, a Belgian national who has lived in Tokyo for 5 years and organises English-speaking scuba diving tours all around Japan.
-This is how I found myself heading directly to Izu Peninsula directly after my arrival at Haneda Airport end of February and how we finally met in Tokyo after my dive trip!
+This is how I found myself going diving the Izu Peninsula directly after my arrival at Haneda Airport end of February and how we finally met in Tokyo after my dive trip!

-Tokyo: an unexpected base to go scuba diving
+Tokyo, an unexpected base to go scuba diving in Japan

-Kamakura: Japanese cultural stop on the way to Izu
+Kamakura, a cultural stop on the way to the Izu Peninsula

-Depending on how much time you have available, Kamakura 鎌倉市 is a perfect cultural stop on your way to or back from Izu.
-If you have only a long weekend, it might be difficult time wise.
-If you have a week ahead of you, this is worth to spend a day there to visit the three most beautiful of the many temples of the ancient Shogun Capital from the 13th Century:
+Depending on how much time you have available, Kamakura is a perfect cultural stop on your way to or back from Izu.
+If you have only a long weekend, it might be difficult time-wise.
+If you have a week ahead of you, this is worth spending a day there to visit the three most beautiful of the many temples of the ancient Shogun Capital from the 13th Century:

-- Daibutsu 大仏 (Great Buddha): This Buddhist temple hosts the second biggest Buddha statue in Japan.
+- Daibutsu (Great Buddha): This Buddhist temple hosts the second biggest Buddha statue in Japan.
 The temple is small, but the surroundings of the statue inspire a very peaceful feeling.
 Take the bus at stop #1 at Kamakura train station (200¥) and stop at Daibutsu.
-Entrance is 200¥.
+The entrance is 200¥.

-- Hasedera 長谷寺: This Buddhist temple was the most beautiful of all thanks to its garden going up the hill.
+- Hasedera: This Buddhist temple was the most beautiful of all thanks to its garden going up the hill.
 I was lucky to see blooming plum trees as we were at the end of February.
 Photographers will have a blast there as there are so many opportunities to capture the beauty of Japanese Zen gardens.
 The temple is only 5 min away from the Daibutsu.
-Entrance is 200¥.
+The entrance is 200¥.

-- Hokokuji 報国寺: This temple is famous for its bamboo forest which is not as big as the famous one near Kyoto, Arashiyama, but still gives an excellent opportunity to visit one near Tokyo.
+- Hokokuji: This temple is famous for its bamboo forest which is not as big as the famous one near Kyoto, Arashiyama, but still gives an excellent opportunity to visit one near Tokyo.
 This place also offers to relax with a bowl of matcha tea while looking at the waterfall in the bamboo forest.
-Entrance with the tea is 700¥.
+The entrance with the tea is 700¥.
 The quickest way to reach this temple after Hasedera Temple is by taxi (1,700¥) but if you want to save some yens, take the local train at the Hase station just behind the temple.

-At the beginning of my research about Izu 伊豆 Peninsula, I realised that it was not a place much visited by foreigners but hugely popular for people from Tokyo and Shizuoka area for onsen (hot springs) tourism.
+At the beginning of my research about the Izu Peninsula, I realised that it was not a place much visited by foreigners but hugely popular for people from Tokyo and Shizuoka area for onsen (hot springs) tourism.
 Just for this reason I already loved it.
 It was the promise of an authentic experience even if, to be honest, you do not run into foreigners all the time in Japan.
-From north to south, Atami 熱海, Ito 伊東 and Shimoda下田 are a popular destination for a relaxing hot spring weekend away from the city.
-Thanks to its microclimate, it is also a great place where you can see sakura 桜 (cheery) and ume 梅 (plum) trees blooming as early as the end of February just before the high peak touristic season hits with high prices all across Japan.
+From north to south, Atami, Ito and Shimoda are popular destinations for a relaxing hot spring weekend away from the city.
+Thanks to its microclimate, it is also a great place where you can see sakura (cherry) and ume (plum) trees blooming as early as the end of February just before the high peak touristic season hits with high prices all across Japan.

 The room was quite big compared to Japanese standards; I would say 4 tatamis (this is how you measure the surface of rooms in Japan).
-I had a futon bed, a big square table with 2 red cushions where I could find hot water, green tea and a small welcome cake, the cupboard contained a choice of yukata 浴衣(the relax version of kimono you are supposed to wear from the moment you arrive in the ryokan to make you feel home).
-My dinner (bangohan 晩ごはん) was served in one of the tatami dining rooms where I was on my own.
-A real feast was waiting for me on the table: seabream (tai 鯛), crab (kaniカニ) and shrimp (ebi エビ) dish including sashimi, miso soup, fish cakes, and a hot-pot.
+I had a futon bed, a big square table with 2 red cushions where I could find hot water, green tea and a small welcome cake, the cupboard contained a choice of yukata (the relaxed version of kimono you are supposed to wear from the moment you arrive in the ryokan to make you feel home).
+My dinner was served in one of the tatami dining rooms where I was on my own.
+A real feast was waiting for me on the table: sea bream (tai), crab (kani) and shrimp (ebi) dish including sashimi, miso soup, fish cakes, and a hot pot.
 Every plate looks very small but I was full at the end!

-The next morning, I had asked my breakfast (asagohan 朝ごはん) at 7 am.
+The next morning, I had asked for my breakfast at 7 am.
 Surprisingly, it was similar to my dinner with fish and rice, but I did not mind.
-Nevertheless, I should say my favourite was the omelette (tamago 卵) on rice (gohan ごはん) with green tea to start the day.
+Nevertheless, I should say my favourite was the omelette on rice with green tea to start the day.

 Can you believe all this amazing experience was only 7,500¥ (63€) for the night in the ryokan, the almost private access to the onsen, dinner and breakfast?
 Japan is not necessarily an expensive place!

-Izu Ocean Park: dream spot for underwater photographers
+Izu Ocean Park, a dream spot near Tokyo for underwater photographers

-The next morning, I met Ben from Dive Zone Tokyo at 8.30am at Ito Station.
-Another 15/20min ride later, we arrived at Jogasaki-Kaigan 城ヶ崎海岸 train station.
-A 700¥ taxi ride took us in 5 min to the IOP dive centre (Izu Ocean Park or Izu Kaiyo Koen 伊豆海洋公園).
+The next morning, I met Ben from Dive Zone Tokyo at 8.30 am at Ito Station.
+Another 15/20min ride later, we arrived at Jogasaki-Kaigan train station.
+A 700¥ taxi ride took us in 5 min to the IOP dive centre (Izu Ocean Park or Izu Kaiyo Koen ).
 From our arrival, I marvelled at the perfection of the dive centre.
-Everything was so well organised: wooden tables for groups below two big shelters, enormous shower and spotless toilets facility, a cute dive shop with everything you could need, gear or food, and a big rinsing area with a particular tray for underwater cameras.
+Everything was so well organised: wooden tables for groups below two big shelters, an enormous shower and spotless toilets facility, a dive shop with everything you could need, gear or food, and a big rinsing area with a particular tray for underwater cameras.
 There is even an onsen bath where people go to relax wearing their suit to rinse it at the same time!